Super Hero Taisen GP: Kamen Rider 3: Plot

 Evading capture from the Shocker Riders on some occasions, Go, Yuto and Kyoichiro end up in an ambush just before reaching Rider Town.
 In the occasion, one of the Shocker Riders, Takumi Inui affirms to Go that Kyoichiro is lying, while Kyoichiro holds the Shocker Riders to allow Yuto to proceed and meet the brains of Kamen Rider 1 and 2, just to discover that he fell into a trap by the Great Leader of Shocker.
 Kyoichiro then reveals that he was always a Shocker Rider since the beginning, and that he joined the organization by his own volition, instead of being kidnapped like his predecessors.
-Having realized Kyoichiro's intention by his own investigation, Shinosuke appears, but when Kiriko, who is revealed to be still alive, is used as a hostage against him, Shinosuke challenges the Shocker Riders on a race, promising to surrender if he loses, but demanding them to release Kiriko and the children in their custody should he wins.
-Taking advantage of Kyoichiro's pride, Shinosuke convinces him to accept the challenge.
+Having realized Kyoichiro's intention by his own investigation, Shinnosuke appears, but when Kiriko, who is revealed to be still alive, is used as a hostage against him, Shinnosuke challenges the Shocker Riders on a race, promising to surrender if he loses, but demanding them to release Kiriko and the children in their custody should he wins.
+Taking advantage of Kyoichiro's pride, Shinnosuke convinces him to accept the challenge.

-In the next day, Shinosuke has a race against Kyoichiro and several other Shocker Riders in their vehicles, in front of a huge audience, including Shocker and the captives Yuto and Kiriko.
+In the next day, Shinnosuke has a race against Kyoichiro and several other Shocker Riders in their vehicles, in front of a huge audience, including Shocker and the captives Yuto and Kiriko.
 During the race, he is attacked by the other competitors, including Mashin Chaser, who appears to fight him, but Kotaro, now able to transform into Kamen Rider Black RX, Go and a reformed Takumi step in to help him.
-In the end, Shinosuke wins against Kyoichiro by a small margin, but Shocker refuses to keep their part of the bargain, and when they decide to attack the children who, inspired by the Kamen Riders, cheer for them, the adults rebel against Shocker as well.
-Shinosuke then attempts to convince Kyoichiro to reform as well, but the Great Leader of Shocker's brain appears and absorbs Kyoichiro, creating the massive Rider Robo, and proceeds to use the machine created to alter the world to erase all Kamen Riders from history, until Kyoichiro forces himself out of it.
-Soon after, the Ninningers appear and with help from Yoshitaka Igasaki, Shinosuke transforms his car, Tridoron into an Otomonin, which combines with the Ninningers' Otomonin to form Shurikenzin Tridoron and together, they destroy the Rider Robo, reverting history to its original course, but soon after, Go is killed while fighting the remaining Shocker members which inspire the restored Kamen Riders to defeat them.
+In the end, Shinnosuke wins against Kyoichiro by a small margin, but Shocker refuses to keep their part of the bargain, and when they decide to attack the children who, inspired by the Kamen Riders, cheer for them, the adults rebel against Shocker as well.
+Shinnosuke then attempts to convince Kyoichiro to reform as well, but the Great Leader of Shocker's brain appears and absorbs Kyoichiro, creating the massive Rider Robo, and proceeds to use the machine created to alter the world to erase all Kamen Riders from history, until Kyoichiro forces himself out of it.
+Soon after, the Ninningers appear and with help from Yoshitaka Igasaki, Shinnosuke transforms his car, Tridoron into an Otomonin, which combines with the Ninningers' Otomonin to form Shurikenzin Tridoron and together, they destroy the Rider Robo, reverting history to its original course, but soon after, Go is killed while fighting the remaining Shocker members which inspire the restored Kamen Riders to defeat them.

-After everything returns to normal, Yuto reveals to Shinosuke that Kyoichiro still exists even after history was restored, giving him a little relief while he and Kiriko mourn Go's death.
+After everything returns to normal, Yuto reveals to Shinnosuke that Kyoichiro still exists even after history was restored, giving him a little relief while he and Kiriko mourn Go's death.